Íon MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly specifies the tool returns investment portfolio data for a connection, listing multiple asset types (FIIs, stocks, ETFs, etc.), and distinguishes it from sibling tools like openfinance_list_investment_transactions.
+The description clearly states the tool returns investment portfolio data for a connection with INVESTMENTS enabled.
+It lists specific asset types (FIIs, stocks, ETFs, etc.) and distinguishes from sibling tools like openfinance_list_accounts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.